nrgow/nrgow.github.io/_posts/2025-07-07-spoken-language-synthetic-data.markdown

 *"Navigate to Meerswal"*

+There's plenty of other things that could be done, like audio augmentations, considering alternative TTS providers.
+But there is enough to work with here for the moment.
+I sample 50k street names to generate audio for.

 # Speech to text

 For transcribing our synthetic data, let's start with *whisper-turbo* - this is a more compact version of a multilingual ASR model, which in my experience can sometimes do surprisingly well with code-switched queries.

 As an alternative, we can look at a more recent model: Parakeet (*nvidia/parakeet-tdt-0.6b-v2*) is and performant model from nvidia.
 It has the benefit of being ~20x faster than whisper-turbo.
 It currently second on the [open ASR leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard).
 It's English-only.
 Despite this project being about code-switching, one of the secret premises of this project is that we might even not need to know much about other languages, at least to do this somewhat artificial entity linking task.
 That's if all goes well.

-The character error rate over the entities is pretty similar for parakeet vs. whisper-turbo (41 vs 42 percent).
+The character error rate over the entities is pretty similar for parakeet vs. whisper-turbo (43%).

 ## Multimodal LLMs